 Medicare is a government-provided health insurance program de-signed to assist certain people with hospital care, medical costs, and other expenses.
 Qualifying beneficiaries are people who are 65 or older, those younger than age 65 with certain disabilities, and people of all ages with permanent kidney failure.

-Complying with Medicare using a Medicare set-aside
+Complying with Medicare

-A Medicare set-aside (MSA) is an account created from a settlement of a workers’ compensation case or a liability case such as a medical malpractice or auto accident lawsuit.
+A Medicare set aside is an account created from a settlement of a workers’ compensation case or a liability case such as a medical malpractice or auto accident lawsuit.
 The account is funded by using a portion of the settlement proceeds that were awarded to the claimant or plaintiff in order to pay for future medical expenses related to the injury or illness.
 Those expenses would otherwise be paid for by Medicare, but because Medicare is a “secondary payer,” adequately complying with Medicare means a beneficiary’s settlement must help cover those expenses.

 There is a very specific set of steps beneficiaries must take to properly set up an MSA and comply with Medicare.
 Funds must be established in insured bank accounts, health care providers must be notified, and claims must be properly paid and recorded.
 The claimant must decide whether to manage the account alone or set up the MSA in a custodial account.
 A custodial account is a financial account set up for the benefit of a beneficiary, and administered by a responsible person, known as a custodian.

 Taking a streamlined, systematic approach to the MSA process will ensure beneficiaries set up their program properly and keep their Medicare eligibility.
 It can sound overwhelming, but it’s very manageable, especially with the help of a seasoned professional.

 Medicare set aside accounts are funded using a portion of an injured person’s settlement.

 Milestone can establish a WCMSA when a plaintiff is due to receive money from a workers compensation claim.